ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/security.md

 For more information regarding GPFS ACLs refer to the following: [GPFS ACLs](https://www.ibm.com/support/knowledgecenter/en/STXKQY_4.2.3/com.ibm.spectrum.scale.v4r23.doc/bl1adm_nfsv4syn.htm)

 ### XFS ACLs
-The XFS filesystem is used for the CentOS operating system and typical unix locations (/,/var,/tmp,etc), as well as /secure.
+The XFS filesystem is used for the CentOS operating system and typical unix locations (/,/var,/tmp,etc).
 For more information on how to use ACLs under XFS, please refer to the following: [CentOS 7 XFS](https://vishmule.com/2015/06/11/access-control-list-acl-permissions-in-rhel7centos7/)

 > Note: ACLs are not applicable to gocryptfs, which is a FUSE filesystem, not GPFS nor XFS.